NeroReflex/Gishiki/README.md

 You can browse [here](http://neroreflex.github.io/Gishiki) the online updated version.

-The online version matches the development branch.
+The online version matches the master branch.

 ## Services